dix0nym/hpi-ii-project-2022/README.md

 ### RB Parser

-The crawler (rb_parser) ingests the messages in the corporate events topic and extracts information from the text.
+The Parser (rb_parser) ingests the messages in the corporate events topic and extracts information from the text.

 The parser uses a generated model class 'Company' from the [protobuf schema](./proto/parsed_hrb/v1/hrb.proto) for the resulting information.
 The parser subscribes to the messages in the corporate-events topic and deserializes them.
 Then the message is divided into parts and interesting information is extracted.
 This is a bit difficult because there are quite a lot of typos/missing spaces or accidental puncuation in the HRB data.